ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    --env backend=backend.XXX.svc.cluster.local
    ```
    {:pre}

-   Notice that the `--env` option on this command.
-It can appear as many times as you would like if you need to set more than one environment variable.
+   The `--env` flag can appear as many times as you would like if you need to set more than one environment variable.
 This option could have also been used on the `application create` command for the frontend application as well if you knew its value at that time.
+   {:tip}

 4. Refresh the frontend URL on the browser to test the connection to the backend service.
 Now, backend should be available.
 Try uploading an image from your computer to detect objects, you should still see an error message as the backend is still not connected with the required services to store the image and process it.

 ## Connect the backend service to {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services